Last updated on May 23rd, 2023 at 03:01 pm

 2. Binding type also affects the cost of printing booklets

-Whether you choose saddle stitch booklet printing, perfect bound booklet printing, spiral bound booklet printing, or wire-o booklet printing—the type of binding will affect the booklet printing cost.
+Whether you choose saddle stitch booklet printing, perfect bound booklet printing, Spiral Binding booklet printing, or Wire Bound Book Printing—the type of binding will affect the booklet printing cost.
 Each kind of booklet binding has its own kind of consumable binding material, whether it’s a spool of wire, glue, plastic coils, or metal coils.

 Binding type is important for more reasons that just cost.
 Different binding processes go through totally different processes, starting from file processing to printing, cutting, binding, finishing, and packaging.

 Different processes mean differences in machine time, man-hours, setup time, and finishing time.